2008 in Malaysia

-The Crystal Mosque at the Islamic Heritage Park (Taman Tamadun Islam), Kuala Terengganu, Terengganu.
+The Crystal Mosque at the Islamic Heritage Park (Taman Tamadun Islam), Kuala Terengganu, Terengganu, Malaysia.

 The second generation of Proton Saga.

-The Pavilion Kuala Lumpur shopping complex.
+The Pavilion Kuala Lumpur shopping complex in Kuala Lumpur, Malaysia.

 This article lists important figures and events in Malaysian public affairs during the year 2008, together with the deaths of notable Malaysians.
+2008 marked is 51st anniversary of Malaysia's Independence.